 Incubate was asked to help spearhead the User Experience Design and User Interface Design for a new web-based software application that would provide users with the ability to configure, operate, and monitor Leyard/Planar’s complex video wall systems directly from their web browser.
-Over the period of a year, Incubate collaborated with Planar’s Sales, Marketing, and Engineering teams to help focus the new software product by defining user groups, organizing functions, developing key features and designing an intuitive look and feel that would be integrated into the software.
+Over the period of a year, Incubate collaborated with Planar’s Sales, Marketing, and Engineering teams to help focus the new software product by defining user groups, organizing functions, developing key features and designing an intuitive look and feel that would be integrated into the software, while at the same time incorporating the netsuite field service for better cloud-based service management capabilities.
 In the end, Incubate delivered a master document that included design guidelines and standards, graphic assets, HTML coding specifications, user experience flows, roadmaps, wireframes, and sitemaps.
 Since the initial debut of the new Wall Director Software at Infocomm 2018, Leyard and Planar have received a number of the professional audio visual industry’s most prestigious technology honors.

 /// HOW IT WORKS